God's Own Country: Mythology

-Apart from various legends of the origin of the Kerala, the slogan alludes to the variety of faiths in the state: Hindus, Muslims, Christians, Buddhists, Jains, Jews, and Parsis (Zoroastrians) have coexisted harmoniously for centuries, as attested by the mishmash of temples, towers, spires and synagogues.
+Apart from various legends of the origin of the Keralam, the slogan alludes to the variety of faiths in the state: Hindus, Muslims, Christians, Buddhists, Jains, Jews, and Parsis (Zoroastrians) have coexisted harmoniously for centuries, as attested by the mishmash of temples, towers, spires and synagogues.

-The Matsya Purana, one of the oldest of the 18 Puranas, uses the Malaya Mountains of Kerala (and Tamil Nadu) as the setting for the story of Matsya, the first incarnation of Vishnu, and Manu, the first man and the king of the region.
-These Puranic accounts portray Kerala as "God’s own country", or the land favoured by God.
+The Matsya Purana, one of the oldest of the 18 Puranas, uses the Malaya Mountains of Kerala as the setting for the story of Matsya, the first incarnation of Vishnu, and Manu, the first man and the king of the region.
+These Puranic accounts portray Keralam as "God’s own country", or the land favoured by God.

-Another character from the Puranas associated with Kerala is Mahabali, an Asura and a prototypical just king.
-According to regional belief, Mahabali ruled Kerala with great justice and was beloved by his people.
+Another character from the Puranas associated with Keralam is Mahabali, an Asura and a prototypical just king.
+According to regional belief, Mahabali ruled Keralam with great justice and was beloved by his people.
 However, the gods grew jealous of Mahabali's growing fame and power, and feared he was becoming too powerful.
 They begged Lord Vishnu to stop Mahabali.
 Vishnu incarnated as Vamana and, playing on Mahabali's benevolence, tricked Mahabali into giving up his kingdom, and exiled him to Patala, the netherworld.
 Vishnu, seeing the devotion of Mahabali, blessed him to be the Indra of the next Manvantara and granted him his request that once a year, during the Onam festival, Mahabali could return to his kingdom to visit his people.
 It is said that Vishnu guards Mahabali's kingdom as a mark of respect for his virtues.

-Kerala (Chera-nadu) is prominently referenced in the Tamil Epic Cilappatikaram.
-The Heroine Kannagi after suffering innumerable injustices travels over the hills to Kerala, where the Gods and Goddesses receive her and take her to heaven.
+Keralam (Chera-nadu) is prominently referenced in the Tamil Epic Cilappatikaram.
+The Heroine Kannagi after suffering innumerable injustices travels over the hills to Keralam, where the Gods and Goddesses receive her and take her to heaven.
 The deity at the Kodungallur Bhagavathy Temple is worshipped as Kannagi Amma.

-Another legend, from the 17th century Malayalam work Keralolpathi, tells that the lands of Kerala were recovered from the sea by the axe-wielding warrior-sage Parashurama, the sixth avatar of the deity Vishnu (hence, Kerala is also called Parashurama Kshetram; 'The Land of Parashurama').
+Another legend, from the 17th century Malayalam work Keralolpathi, tells that the lands of Keralam were recovered from the sea by the axe-wielding warrior-sage Parashurama, the sixth avatar of the deity Vishnu (hence, Keralam is also called Parashurama Kshetram; 'The Land of Parashurama').
 According to legend, Parashurama threw his axe across the sea, and the water receded as far as it reached.
 This new area of land extended from Gokarna to Kanyakumari.
 The land which rose from sea was filled with salt and was unsuitable for habitation; so Parashurama invoked the snake-king Vasuki, who spat the holy poison and converted the soil into fertile lush green land.
 Out of respect, Vasuki and all snakes were appointed as protectors and guardians of the land.